nyingimaina/react-recents/README.md

 # OnBrowserLocationTracker and Recents Component

 This package helps track the websites you've visited (URLs and window titles) and shows them in a React component.
-It allows you to customize how many recents you want to keep, and you can remove or clear them if needed.
+You can customize how many recent sites you want to keep and easily remove or clear them if needed.

 ## Features

 - **OnBrowserLocationTracker**: Tracks the websites you've visited (URL and title) in `localStorage`.
-- **Recents Component**: Shows the recent websites in a list.
+- **Recents Component**: Displays the recent websites in a list.
 You can remove individual items or clear all of them.
 - **Custom Rules**: You can control how many recents are stored and set rules to avoid tracking certain URLs or titles.

 ## How It Works